hillct/Lynkr/README.md

 # Lynkr

-> Drop-in HTTP proxy that lets Claude Code CLI talk to non-Anthropic backends, manage local tools, and compose Model Context Protocol (MCP) servers with prompt caching, repo intelligence, and Git-aware automation.
+> It is a Cli tool which acts like a HTTP proxy that lets Claude Code CLI talk to non-Anthropic backends, manage local tools, and compose Model Context Protocol (MCP) servers with prompt caching, repo intelligence, and Git-aware automation.

 ## Table of Contents